 20cp at 2000 level including (PSYX234 or PSX2234) or (PSY234 or PSYU2234) NCCW (pre-2020 units) PSY336 NCCW (2020 and onwards) PSYU3336 Personality and its Disorders

 - OtherDetails -

 Students who have an Academic Standing of Suspension or Exclusion under Macquarie University's Academic Progression Policy are not permitted to enrol in OUA units offered by Macquarie University.
 Students with an Academic Standing of Suspension or Exclusion who have enrolled in units through OUA will be withdrawn.

-This unit considers theories and contemporary personality research within a global, cultural context.
+This subject considers theories and contemporary personality research within a global, cultural context.
 The course focuses upon the relation between personality and culture, self and identity, and issues surrounding psychopathology and personality disorders.
 The unit examines the current debates and controversies in personality research by considering the implications of cross-cultural evidence.
 The course also applies a cross-cultural perspective to examining approaches to personality pathology, including understanding dissociative identity disorder, the culture of narcissism, psychopathy, and the Dark Triad/Tetrad.
 The adaption of personality within cyber-space is also considered.
 There is a strong emphasis on developing critical thinking skills and appreciating global diversity for understanding personality.

 - 1500 word essay (50%)